 For more on local abolitionism and Van Zandt's legacy aiding in the escape of runaway slaves...

-In a joint venture by the communities of Glendale, Evendale and Woodlawn, a historical marker honoring Van Zandt is located at the intersection of Oak and Chester in Glendale.
-The marker reads:
+A joint venture by the communities of Glendale, Evendale and Woodlawn, erected a historical marker honoring Van Zandt, located at the intersection of Oak and Chester in Glendale.